Sayfo1809/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script takes a list of words as input and prints only words that appear exactly once.
 It is assumed that the list will be the first link of the pipe and then the script will join and complete the pipiline.
 The commands used are: **sort** and **uniq**

 > `cat list`(assumed) `sort | uniq -u`

+## 14-findthatword

+The script displays lines containing the pattern “root” from the file /etc/passwd, using the **grep** command

+> `grep -a "root" /etc/passwd`